ApeWorX/ape-solidity/README.md

 ```

 **WARNING**: If your library address changes across networks, you have to edit your config to use the new address and force re-compile.
-Additionally, if you first had to compile and deploy your library, you will have to add the configuration and force a re-compile.

-When using libraries in local projects, make sure to deploy and add your libraries using the `set_library()` method:
+When testing or in an environment where you need to add a library after-the-fact, use the `add_library()` method from the `ape-solidity` compiler class:

 ```python
 import pytest